MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Experiments

 \subsection{Ablation Study}

-We conduct comprehensive ablation studies on the Structured3D dataset to validate the effectiveness of the proposed components in MTPano.
-The results are summarized in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:abl}.

-\textbf{Effectiveness of PD-BridgeNet Components.} Following a standard in multi-task learning~\cite{vandenhende2020mti}, we adopt $\Delta_\mathrm{MTL}$ to indicate the average relative improvement over STL baselines.
-Tab.~\ref{tab:ablation} validates the contribution of each component.
-Removing auxiliary heads (Row 5) leads to a performance drop, confirming the importance of multiple axillary dense priors.
-Furthermore, the absence of geometric modulation or the Truncated Gradient mechanism (Rows 3 \& 4) degrades results, indicating that naive feature sharing induces negative transfer between conflicting task attributes.
-Ultimately, the full MTPano achieves a peak gain of $\mathbf{+13.07\%}$, proving the necessity of disentangled yet interactive learning.
+\textbf{Effectiveness of PD-BridgeNet Components.} \rf{We conduct ablations on Matterport3D~\cite{chang2017matterport3d}.
+Following~\cite{vandenhende2020mti,zhang2025bridgenet}, we use $\Delta_\mathrm{MTL}$ to measure the average relative improvement over STL baselines.
+As shown in Tab.~\ref{tab:ablation}, a naive MTL baseline suffers from severe negative transfer ($-3.64\%$).
+Removing feature disentanglement ($M_{var}$, $M_{inv}$) or the Truncated Gradient degrades performance significantly, confirming that naive feature sharing between conflicting task attributes is suboptimal.
+Similarly, omitting the ERP Token Mixer or auxiliary heads leads to notable drops.
+Ultimately, the full PD-BridgeNet effectively resolves these issues, achieving a gain of $\mathbf{+7.21\%}$.}

-\textbf{Mutual Correction via Cross-Task Interaction.} A key advantage of our multi-task framework is its ability to correct noise inherent in the pseudo-labels.
-As illustrated in Fig.~\ref{fig:abl}(a), the seaming artifacts and noise remains in the pseudo-ground truth (e.g., discontinuities in surface normals or depth).
-However, by jointly learning complementary tasks, MTPano leverages the consistency of one modality to refine another.
-For example, the global context from segmentation smooths out normal artifacts (Fig.~\ref{fig:abl}(a) top row).
-Consequently, our model's predictions are visually superior to the noisy pseudo-labels it was trained on, highlighting the robustness of the PD-BridgeNet in filtering projection noise through cross-task consensus.
+\textbf{Data Scalability.} \rf{We evaluate MTPano's scalability by finetuning models pretrained on varying volumes of our curated, pseudo-labeled data.
+As shown in Fig.~\ref{fig:abl_scale}, after finetuning on Stanford2D3D~\cite{armeni2017joint} for just 1k iterations, we observe continuous performance improvements.
+This demonstrates that purely scaling our hybrid data effectively enhances the model's generalization capabilities.}